 Without Walls Festival Showcases 22 Site-Specific Works

-La Jolla Playhouse's Without Walls, or WOW, Festival takes place at Arts District Liberty Station Thursday through Sunday.
-The site-specific performances are put on by both local and international companies.
+The festival takes place at Liberty Station on Thursday through Sunday.
+The performances are put on by both local and international companies.